 - After just 4-6 weeks, dermatologists say you can expect to see a difference in skin tone and improvement with hyperpigmentation

 - Here’s how one dermatologist (Dr. Mona Gohara) explained it to me: Vitamin C sucks up the free radicals that can lead to aging and skin cancer caused by ultraviolet light.
 Think of it as ‘Pac-Man’ eating those little pellets

 - Products containing Vitamin C also help protect the skin from the effects of pollution

 THE 6 BEST VITAMIN C SERUMS

 I just spent some time reading a bunch of reviews and I’m now tempted to buy it myself, even though I have more Vitamin C serums than I know what to do with.
-The founder of the brand went to MIT and developed the product with a team of MIT engineers…so you know it’s legit.
+(Thankfully I just figured out a new system to organize all of my beauty products.)
+The founder of Maelove went to MIT and developed the product with a team of MIT engineers…so you know it’s legit.
 BUY NOW

 I’ve been using this serum for years and it’s the one thing I find myself consistently going back to (unless I’m testing out something new.)
 Initially I was skeptical because of the price, but after seeing SO MANY PEOPLE talk about how it was the best Vitamin C serum on the market, I obviously had to try it.

 I think it’s pretty incredible, and I’d definitely recommend it to anyone who has the money to spend on luxury skincare.
 BUY NOW

 It’s a great option for anyone who prefers clean, cruelty-free beauty products—and a far more affordable alternative to Drunk Elephant’s C Firma Day Serum, which is sadly one of our least favorite Drunk Elephant products.